 The herbicide is absorbed through roots and foliage and then translocated throughout the plant.
 Within a few days of applying Drive XLR8 on crabgrass, I noticed signs of destruction such as stunted growth, chlorosis, and gradual death of crabgrass and other grassy weeds in my lawn.

 On the downside, I noticed that even in tolerant species of grass, Drive XLR8 can cause a little discoloration when applied on the turf.
-This is a disadvantage that you can overcome by adding a little chelated iron to the spray mix.
+You can overcome this disadvantage by adding a little chelated iron to the spray mix.
 Alternatively, use a liquid spray of nitrogen fertilizer.

 See the Drive XLR8 Crabgrass Killer product label.